shengli356/marketplace-aggregator/README.md

 - Frontend served from S3 behind CloudFront.
 - `POST /listings` persists a listing and enqueues publish work.
 - Mock marketplace boundary with its own Lambda route: `POST /mock-marketplace/publish`.
-- Mock publish is asynchronous, has a synthetic 15% failure/rate-limit rate, and relies on SQS retries.
+- Mock publish is asynchronous, has a synthetic 15% failure/rate-limit rate, and relies on SQS retries. (failure rate increased to 30% for demo purpose to show retry and idempotency in action)
 - Webhook receiver: `POST /webhooks/mock-ebay` verifies HMAC signatures and deduplicates events.
 - DynamoDB stores listings, marketplace publish idempotency records, webhook dedupe records, and per-listing activity.
 - Manual/demo event trigger from the UI and CLI for `new_comment` and `item_sold`.